Disability Mobility Initiative

 We know that Black, Indigenous and people of color (“BIPOC”), immigrants, poor people, elderly and disabled people are much less likely to have a driver license or access to cars, we are more likely to be transit reliant and more likely to walk or roll for transportation.

 At the same time, BIPOC, disabled and elderly people, and people living in rural areas and on tribal lands face greater risks of being killed in traffic collisions because our communities lack accessible pedestrian and transit infrastructure.
 This is compounded by the suburbanization of poverty.
-People of color, immigrants and low-income disabled people are much more likely to live in areas with fewer sidewalks, streetlights, or crosswalks and less frequent and reliable transit routes.
+People of color, immigrants and low-income disabled people are much more likely to live in areas with higher speed roads, fewer sidewalks, streetlights, or crosswalks and less frequent and reliable transit routes.

 - Increase revenue for transportation options that serve those who most rely on public transit.
 Support legislation for sustainable, progressive funding for transit and walking/rolling infrastructure in the state legislature.
 Push transit agencies to take pro-equity actions that prioritize BIPOC, immigrant, disabled and transit-reliant populations when deciding how to allocate resources.